Coolah Home Base Class Action

 “The Castle” – Minus the Humour!

-In 2012 two grey nomads, Graeme Booker and Janet Kelly, formed Coolah Home Base Pty Ltd (“CHB”) which bought a caravan park and sold “allotments” to about 20 retirees.
+In 2012 Graeme Booker and Janet Kelly formed Coolah Home Base Pty Ltd (“CHB”) which bought a caravan park and sold “allotments” to about 20 retirees.
 Each retiree was issued a share in CHB.
 Allotments were defined in the Company Constitution as the ‘portion of land including the buildings thereon.’

 Booker and Kelly heavily promoted Coolah Home Base at camping and caravan shows as a new concept that offered grey nomads cheap home and land with “real estate security”.